taimourxkcd/Taimourxkcd/README.md

 - 👯 I’m looking to collaborate on ...
 Web development
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... taimour.ffcb@gmail.com OR 03328578135
 - ⚡ Fun fact: ...
-I am from Azad Kashmir, love music and movies However i have never watched Harry Potter and Star Trek
+I am from Azad Kashmir, love music and movies However i have never

 	<a  align="center">
 ![](https://komarev.com/ghpvc/?username=taimourz&color=blueviolet&label=Profile+Views)